-- Operating noise levels will be determined by the conditions of a licence for the operation of an amplified music venue in accordance with Subordinate Local Law No. 16.9 (Amplified Music Venues) 2021. - Refer to the Southport PDA Development Scheme SEP Built form and urban design guidelines for assistance with designing amplified music venues.
+- Operating noise levels will be determined by the conditions of a licence for the operation of an amplified music venue in accordance with Subordinate Local Law No. 16.9 (Amplified Music Venues). - Refer to the Southport PDA Development Scheme SEP Built form and urban design guideline on the Council's website for assistance with designing amplified music venues.